fcristovao/await/README.md

 dependent resources to become available.
 On success the command returns code `0`, on failure it returns code `1`.

-Additionally a command can be specified which gets executed after all dependent resources became available.
+Additionally, a command can be specified which gets executed after all dependent resources became available.

 ## History